Jaewon-pro/cpu-scheduling-simulator/README.md

 ## Requirements
 ### To Run
-* JVM 11 or later
+* JRE 11 or later

 ### To Build
 * JDK 11 or later